 I created a template of circles so that my nonpareils would be the same size.
 You can certainly create the chocolate discs freehand on parchment without using the template if you don’t care about the sizes or are good at guessing.

 - If using the circles template: Prepare a baking pan with sides (10” x 15”jelly roll pan).
 Print the circles template and tape it to the inside bottom of the pan.
 Tape parchment paper over the template.
-The template should be visible through the parchment paper.Melt the chocolate and transfer it to a disposable piping bag or ziplock bag.
+The template should be visible through the parchment paper.Melt the chocolate until smooth and transfer it to a disposable piping bag or ziplock bag.

 - Cut off a small piece off the tip of the piping bag (or a bottom corner of the ziplock bag).
 Pipe circles of chocolate onto each circle on the template by holding the open tip of the bag still over the center of a circle and squeezing out chocolate until the circle is filled.

 - The nonpareil sprinkles must be added before the chocolate begins to set, after about 12 circles.
 The number of candies that can be piped before sprinkling depends on how quickly you work.